gustaveroussy/sopa/docs/tutorials/snakemake.md

     ```

 === "Baysor usage"
-    Make sure you have installed sopa with the Baysor extra, and that you have installed the `baysor` command.
+    Make sure you have installed sopa with the `baysor` extra, and that you have installed the `baysor` command (refer to our getting started).
     ```sh
     conda activate snakemake    # or any environment that has `snakemake` cd workflow   # move to the workflow directory inside the sopa repository